lorensen/VTKExamples/src/Cxx/Snippets/ViewportBorders.md

 ### Description
 Draw the borders of a vtkRenderer's viewports.

-To use the snippet, go [here](https://raw.githubusercontent.com/lorensen/VTKExamples/master/src/Cxx/Snippets/ViewPortBorders.md)  and copy/paste the code into your example.
+To use the snippet, click the *Copy to clipboard* at the upper left of the code blocks.

 ### Declaration Section
 ``` c++